syst3mw0rm/edx-platform/docs/en_us/course_authors/source/creating_content/a_b_tests.rst

 Overview of A/B Tests
 ***********************************

-With A/B test functionality, you can create experiments that show different course content to different groups of students.
+With A/B test functionality, you can:

+* Create experiments that show different course content to different groups of students.

+* Research and compare the performance of students in groups to gain more insight into the relative effectiveness of your course content.

+* Specify the components that are in each group.

-You can run multiple experiments in your course, and each experiment can contain any number of groups.
+* Run multiple experiments in your course, each with any number of groups.

 Students are randomly assigned to content groups.
 You cannot control which students are assigned to which group.

-You determine which components are for which groups.

-You can research and compare the performance of students in groups to gain more insight into the relative effectiveness of your course content.

 .. note:: In the current release, you must configure A/B tests through XML, then import the XML course into edX Studio.
 You can view and edit A/B tests in Studio, but you cannot create the content of A/B tests directly.
 See :ref:`Import a Course` for instructions.